zzigo/zelenbot/README.md

 # zelenbot
-this is a new bot with a special gust
+this is a new bot with a special guest